Brevity & Wit is a strategy and design firm focused on helping our clients achieve the change they wish to see in the world.

 In 2016, Sophie assisted in leading PSI’s response to Zika and prototyped the first safe pregnancy kit for women in Zika-affected regions.
 More than 40,000 kits were produced as a result.
 She also conducted design research and prototyping workshops in Ethiopia with IDEO.org.

-Sophie graduated from the University of Michigan with a BA in Art & Design.
+Sophie graduated from the University of Michigan with a BA in art and design.
 Aside from being a Big 10 football fan, she knows how to code, travels frequently, and has been on the cover of the Washington Post for her award-winning Peeps marshmallow dioramas.

 Want to get in touch?